L4w1i3t/Doki-Doki-Modding-Template/README.md

     # Replace the template story call with your own
     if persistent.playthrough == 0:
-        call chapter1 from _call_chapter1  # Your story here
+        call chapter1 from _call_chapter1  # Replace "story" with your label
+        # Note: The default template calls "story" which loads game/demo/story.rpy
 ```

 ### 3. Character Expressions